 The hashgraph is 100% efficient, as that term is used in the blockchain community.
-In blockchain, work is sometimes wasted mining a block that later is considered stale and is discarded by the network of nodes.

-In hashgraph, the equivalent of a "block" of transactions never becomes stale.
+In blockchain, work is sometimes wasted mining a block that later is considered stale and is discarded by the community.
+In hashgraph, the equivalent of a "block" never becomes stale.
 Hashgraph is also efficient in its use of bandwidth.
-Whatever the amount of bandwidth required to inform all the nodes of a given transaction (even without achieving consensus on a timestamp for that transaction), hashgraph adds only a very small overhead of additional bandwidth to achieve a consensus timestamp and put the transactions into order.
-Additionally, the hashgraph voting algorithm does not require any additional messages be sent in order for nodes to vote on validating transactions (or those votes to be counted) beyond those messages by which the network nodes learned of the transaction itself.
+Whatever is the amount of bandwidth required merely to inform all the nodes of a given transaction (even without achieving consensus on a timestamp for that transaction), hashgraph adds only a very small overhead beyond that absolute minimum.
+Additionally, hashgraph's voting algorithm does not require any additional messages be sent in order for nodes to vote (or those votes to be counted) beyond those messages by which the community learned of the transaction itself.